ASOM846/Dungeonsweeper/README.md

 #### Code

-- [ ] Switch from manual to unique pointers
 - [ ] Change hardcoded values to const
 - [ ] Change if statements to switch cases in grid managers